adamayogo/PushNotification/README.md

 It contains some bug fixes and new features and is easily integrated with [Telerik Backend Services](http://www.telerik.com/backend-services).

+This fork was made to allow a custom notification icon (Android only).

 ## Using with Telerik Backend Services

 In order to use the plugin with Telerik Backend Services, which supports iOS, Android, WP8 and Windows 8, take a look at the official documentation: